iamshayankarami/json_base_app/README.md

 # cautious-doodle
-this app is powerd by MACHINE LEARNING tree coding to get users best store to buy and can be reserving from the app and pying from here too.
+this app is a app to find best stores to buy and can be reserving from the app and pying from here too.

 # todo list: